KaranRawatUVA/ds4002_project1/README.md

 ## Section 3 -- Reproducing the Results

 1. [Clone the repository](https://github.com/KaranRawatUVA/ds4002_project1.git)
-2. First go to the python notebook _scraping.ipynb_ and run each code box in order.
+2. First go to the python notebook _scraping_cleaning.ipynb_ and run each code box in order.
 This will produce the data set.
 4. Now go to the python notebook _EDA.ipynb_ and run each code box in order.
 This will produce data visualization.
 5. Lastly, go to the python notebook _analysis.ipynb_ and run each code box in order.
 This will produce the statistical analysis.